meeravarshneya1234/IKs_stabilizes_APs/README.md

 ![Title](https://github.com/meeravarshneya1234/IKs_stabilizes_APs/blob/master/Title.jpg)

 This folder contains source code to reproduce the figures and supplemental material for "IKs stabilizes ventricular action potential" by Varshneya, Devenyi, and Sobie.
+This work was performed in the Cardiac Systems Pharmacology Lab of Dr. Eric A. Sobie in the Department of Pharmacological Sciences at the Icahn School of Medicine Mount Sinai.

 ## Ventricular Myocyte Models
 We analyzed ten published and well-known mathematical models describing ventricular myocytes from human, rabbit, canine, and guinea pig.